Maintenance glossary

 An asset hierarchy is an important part of asset management.
 It helps you organize your assets and keep them working properly.

-Asset lifecycle management aims to maximize the efficiency and cost-effectiveness of assets throughout their lifespan to maximize the return on investment (ROI).
+Asset lifecycle management (ALM) aims to maximize the efficiency and cost-effectiveness of assets throughout their lifespan to maximize the return on investment (ROI).

 An asset management policy is an essential component of having a solid and comprehensive asset management strategy.